ContentsViewer/ContentsPlanet/README.md

 * Sharing of medium-sized information in circles, labs, projects, etc.

 ## License
-All scripts in this project are licensed under the [BSD 3-Clause License] (./LICENSE) except for the following third party libraries
+All scripts in this project are licensed under the [BSD 3-Clause License](./LICENSE) except for the following third party libraries

 * Client/ace
     * BSD 3-Clause License